nastyaosetrova8/db-projectfor/readme.md

-## This is the database for the project Projectfor-biz.
+## This is the database for the project Projectfor-biz

+Link to the project: (https://github.com/nastyaosetrova8/projectfor-biz)

+### The back-end part is created on Node.js and deployed on Render.com hosting.

+## Technologies

+Node.js
+MongoDb

 # Команди: